Xion/gisht/README.md

 ## Development

 `gisht` is written in Rust.
-Besides the Rust toolchain, the build requirements include:
+Besides the [Rust toolchain](http://rustup.sh), build requirements include:

 * cmake (for compiling the libgit2)